Nicejinux/NXJsonKit/README.md

 # Why did I make it?

-I was looking for simple JSON mapper for my company project, and I found so many open sources for Json mapping in GitHub.
+I was looking for simple JSON mapper for the project, and I found so many open sources for JSON mapping in GitHub.
 But Those were not easy to customize and there were so many features.

 We just needed ***simple*** and ***easy*** JSON mapper.